sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

 ### 2.2.1.
 Set up the generative model

 The next step is to set up your environment variables to use one of the inference models available from SambaNova.
-You can obtain a free API key through SambaNova Cloud.
+You can obtain a free API key through SambaCloud.

 Follow the instructions [here](../README.md#getting-a-sambanova-api-key-and-setting-your-generative-models) to set up your environment variables.